Darguelles/kong-oidc-keycloak/README.md

 connection with Keycloak.
 Check the [README](java-oidc-client/README.md) file to get more detail about how to run this projects and the available endpoints.

+### Note:
+Make sure to include the keycloak-host targeting your local IP in your hosts file and docker-compose, otherwise you will face Keycloak deploy issues and connection errors.

 ## Acknowledgment
 This project is inspired by the articles Securing APIs with Kong and Keycloak.
 Find available the [part 1](https://www.jerney.io/secure-apis-kong-keycloak-1/) and